brit642/cicd-demo1/README.md

 ## 6. Update GKE and CR yaml files to set your `$PROJECT_ID`

-## 7. For Cloud Run demo, please follow the pre-requisite steps of [this doc](https://docs.google.com/document/d/1DFunajJsevYhoVg6x3xC8YInzGLkRTLk_TxfpY_esQk/edit#) to get a config controller cluster
+## 7. For Cloud Run demo, please follow the pre-requisite steps,  of [this doc](https://docs.google.com/document/d/1DFunajJsevYhoVg6x3xC8YInzGLkRTLk_TxfpY_esQk/edit#) to get a config controller cluster